alexzachos24/alexzachos24/README.md

-- 👋 Hi, I’m @alexzachos24
+- 👋 Hi, I’m Alexandros Zachos
 - 👀 I’m interested in computer science.
-- 🌱 I’m currently learning Golang.
+- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: alexzachos24@gmail.com
-- ⚡ Fun fact: I am starting Zone01 piscine on April fools' day!
+- ⚡ Fun fact: I started Zone01 piscine on April fools' day!

 <!---
 alexzachos24/alexzachos24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.